-The conclusions so far from the SAURON comparison are:
+Greg Novak's conclusions so far regarding the SAURON comparison are:

-1) Binary hydrodynamic major mergers form qualitatively similar replicas of the SAURON "fast rotator" early type galaxies ($\sim 2/3$?).

-2) Binary gas-poor major-mergers spiral galaxy and binary gas poor elliptical-elliptical mergers cannot form the SAURON "fast rotators."
-They have too little rotation and get the V-H3 correlation wrong.
+- 1) Binary hydrodynamic major mergers form qualitatively similar replicas of the SAURON "fast rotator" early-type galaxies, about 2/3 of SAURON early-type galaxies. - 2) Binary gas-poor major-mergers spiral galaxy and binary gas poor elliptical-elliptical mergers cannot form the SAURON "fast rotators."
+They have too little rotation and get the V-H3 correlation wrong. - 3) Binary gas-poor major-mergers spiral galaxy and binary gas poor elliptical-elliptical mergers may be able to form the SAURON slow rotators, if slow rotators are significantly more elliptical on average than is indicated by the SAURON survey.

-3) Binary gas-poor major-mergers spiral galaxy and binary gas poor elliptical-elliptical mergers probably can't form the SAURON slow rotators (~1/3), unless slow rotators are significantly more elliptical on average than is indicated by the SAURON survey.
-Greg Novak is running various types of multiple hydrodynamic mergers to try to form galaxies like the SAURON slow rotators.
+Greg Novak is now running various types of multiple mergers to try to form galaxies like the SAURON slow rotators3.